Mindfulness, Meditation and Chi Energy Training by Don E. Brown II, MSIS Certified Instructor; for the School of Chi Energy

 Sadly, the human brain naturally wanders.
 Abilities such as daydreaming and mental multitasking are extensions of the abstract thinking skills that enable humans to plan, forecast, and play mental “what if” games.
 It was by playing “what if” that allowed Einstein to imagine what life would be like if he were able to travel at the speed of light; we know the results of said game as the theory of general relativity, and are currently reaping the technological rewards.
 It has been determined using fMRI scans that, even when resting, the default behavior of the human brain corresponds to a “wandering mind”.
 It is just what we do.

 Fortunately, techniques and mental exercises, such as meditation, teach us to increase our mental presence and live mindfully.
-Chi Energy Heals students are also fortunate, as meditation is required.
+The Chi Energy students are also fortunate, as meditation is required.
 As students build up bioenergy in their body’s nerve fibers, they learn that relaxation is the key to guiding their bioenergy as it increases.